4.0 Faculty Development and Research

 The Kenyon College Institutional Review Board is hereby established, in compliance with Federal regulations (45 CFR 46), to review and approve all research involving human subjects performed at its facilities, by its agents, representatives and affiliates, or under its auspices.
 IRB approval is required before any human subjects research including, but not limited to, research utilizing questionnaires, interviews, and other means of gathering attitudes, opinions, and views, as well as research involving direct biological or behavioral interventions or interactions with living persons, may be undertaken.

-This legislation supercedes Sec 3.2.5 of the Faculty Handbook insofar as such rules vest in the Faculty Affairs Committee the responsibility for overseeing research proposals involving the use of human subjects.
+This legislation supersedes Sec 3.2.5 of the Faculty Handbook insofar as such rules vest in the Faculty Development Committee the responsibility for overseeing research proposals involving the use of human subjects.
 It is the policy of the College that no research conducted under its jurisdiction should be contrary to the mission of the institution.

 All Kenyon College researchers (faculty, administrators, or students), research advisors, department/program chairs, and heads of administrative divisions, must complete the prescribed online Human Subjects Protection Training prior to submission of proposals to the IRB from or through such departments or divisions of the college.

 Members of the IRB are appointed by the Provost in consultation with the Associate Provosts and the chairs of departments and programs.
 To assure an element of continuity in the work of the IRB, faculty members will normally serve a three-year term.
 The terms may, at the election of the Provost, be renewed or continued.